konsultaner/connectanum-dart/README.md

 - callee interrupt thread on incoming cancellations
 - better docs
 - web socket support
+- get the auth id that called a method
 - \[IN PROGRESS] raw socket compatible to connectanum router

 ## Supported WAMP features